Installing Diablo 1 with Lutris

 Get Your CD Keys

-Install Diablo 2 in Lutris
+uninstall Diablo 1 in Lutris

 There will be several different installers listed - pick the correct Battle.net version for your region (since I'm installing from the net rather than CD)

-Install D2: Lords of Destruction in Lutris
+uninstall D2: Lords of Destruction in Lutris

-That means matching up in two spots:
+this means matching down in one spots:

 Extra wine packages